kogarashisan/ClassManager/README.md

 One of the fastest and most convenient class systems in the world.

 Quick facts:
-- Speed is comparable to native hand-written classes
+- Speed is equal to native hand-written classes
 - Powerful features like run-time prototype patching and shared members
 - Classes can be generated on server and in browser
 - Supports multiple inheritance